dougschallmoser/dougschallmoser/README.md

 ### Hello, I'm Doug.

-I'm a software developer focused on creating things that improves people's lives.
+I'm a software engineer focused on creating things that improves people's lives.
 Some technologies I enjoy working with include React.js and Rails.
 I take pride in problem-solving and have a knack for finding the tiniest bugs that drive many crazy.
 I believe simplicity and elegance produces the best code.

 I am currently working on adding additional features to [Trailblaze](https://github.com/dougschallmoser/trailblaze).